let-def/texpresso/EDITOR-PROTOCOL.md

 ## Webview mode

 The `-webview` flag starts TeXpresso in webview mode, intended for embedded preview panels (e.g. VSCode webview).
+It must be combined with `-json`, because page messages use the JSON editor protocol.
 In this mode:

 - No SDL window is created; only `SDL_INIT_TIMER | SDL_INIT_EVENTS` are initialized.
 - Rendered pages are encoded as QOI images, written to temporary files, and announced via stdout JSON messages.